 UW-Madison’s campus.
 It will be a busy weekend: Students will take part in Halloween festivities across campus (and possibly join Freakfest).

-Although your Halloween celebration will likely be unique in many ways, one thing that should remain constant is keeping yourself and other Badgers safe.
-The Division of Student Life and University Health Services (UHS) offer key tips for students to keep Halloween the safe, fun holiday it should be.
+Although your Halloween celebration will likely be unique in many ways, one thing that should remain constant is keeping yourself and other Badgers safe during what can be a chaotic time.
+The Division of Student Life, along with campus partners, offers key tips for students to keep Halloween the safe, fun holiday it should be.

 — Be Safe: With hordes of costumed people crowding the streets, it’s important to keep safety in mind.
 Check out the UHS healthy Halloween tips, and remember that they’re always relevant, not just on Oct.
 31 (or Oct.
 27 this year).
-Read more: “Halloween: Avoiding a Nightmare on State Street” from UHS, including information about following the 3Ds – direct, delegate, and distract.
+Read more: “Halloween: Avoiding a Nightmare on State Street”, including information about following the 3Ds – direct, delegate, and distract.

 — Be Aware: Go out with friends.
 Stay in a group and return home with that group.
-If a friend can’t walk home or passes out, don’t leave them alone.
+If a friend can’t walk home, don’t leave them alone.
 Call 911 if you are uncertain of their condition.
 Walk in well-lit areas.
 Check in with each other throughout the night.
-Designate a meeting time and place in case you get separated.
 Remember your friends at SAFEwalk, a service that provides walking escorts throughout the campus.
 Students work in two-person escort teams to respond to requests for walks, watch for suspicious situations around campus, and answer transportation/safety-related questions.

 — Cultures are not Costumes: You’re free to dress as you choose, but racist, crude, and culturally insensitive costumes say a lot about the person wearing that costume.
 Get more insight from fellow Badgers: “Does this costume make me look racist?”.